The Black Paintings is a series I am writing with Michael F Simpson.

 Devouring is one of 14 images Goya painted, in his later life, directly onto the walls of his house - the villa of the deaf one - just outside of Madrid.
 Goya was not in a good place mentally when he created the Black Paintings in the early 1820's.
 Sometimes, being in a bad place mentally, can take an artist to a good place creatively, even though it is a black place.

 The haunting, bleak, insane nature of the Black Paintings have taken me to similar places in my writing.
-The first two stories in our Black Painting series are called Villa of the Deaf One and A Better Place for All.
-They are both bleak and insane stories, which is why we refer to them as Black Paintings.
-We do not know how many of this type of story we are going to write, but I do not think it will be more than 14.
+The first story in our Black Painting series is called Beneath a Nameless Sky.
+It's a bleak and insane story, which is why we refer to it as a Black Painting.
+We do not know how many of this type of story we are going to write, but I don't think it will be more than 14.

-If you'd like to check out first Black Painting and co-author you can find them here:
+If you'd like to meet the co-author you can find him here:

 If you'd like to check out the second Black Painting you can find him here: